NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - 2A is 2A
   - 4A is 4A
   - 5A is 5BBB(A)
-- WUK animation
+- Wake up attack animation
-  - Is 2B(B)
-  - Has one additional frame of intangibility before fuse and the hitbox starts and ends one frame later
+  - Has one additional frame of intangibility before fuse and the hitbox starts and ends one frame later (TODO: is his really unique?)
-- 6A and 8A killing in 3MC no longer locks out the use of the same moves
 - 5B has more lift
 - 5B(B) stuns longer by 2 frames on hit and 3 frames on block
 - 5BB(B)